nadiamariduena/python-intro-2024-privat/z_R-A-W-X.md

   ### 🤔 So, close() in Python is like locking a door with a key before leaving.
 But if someone else with a key opens the door while I'm not home, can I track these movements with timestamps or logs?

+  ##### ✅ chatgpt:

+  - Yes, you can track these movements (operations on files or resources) in Python using various logging mechanisms or libraries.
+Here are some approaches and libraries you can use: